The Great Wealth Transfer: What You Need to Know

 Understanding how to plan for an inheritance, including managing sudden wealth and minimizing tax implications, is crucial for those who soon may receive a financial windfall.
 Whether you inherited real estate, cash, investments, or other assets, the steps you take to preserve wealth and make informed financial decisions can have lasting effects on your future.

-The best strategy for handling an inheritance is to start planning while your parents are still with you.
+One strategy for handling an inheritance is to start planning while your parents are still with you.
 It can be an uncomfortable conversation, but most parents want to make the process as simple as possible for their children, just as you probably would for your own.

 Here are a few key steps to take while planning: